MRLintern/Partial-Differential-Equations_deal.II/README.md

 2. OS: `Ubuntu 20.04`
 3. `CMake`
 4. Text editor: Any will do. `Sublime Text` was used
 5. Image viewer for results.
 Some will be `.eps` or `.svg` image files.
 For `.eps` files use the document viewer `evince`.
 For the `.svg` files, use    [inkview](https://manpages.ubuntu.com/manpages/impish/man1/inkview.1.html).
-ANother good option for visualising physical data is [ParaView](https://www.paraview.org/).
+Another good option for visualising physical data is [ParaView](https://www.paraview.org/).

 ## Instalation & Configuration